Chorus: Multi-Teacher Pretraining for Holistic 3D Gaussian Scene Encoding: Experiments

 \section{Experiments}

 We evaluate the pretrained \ours encoder on diverse tasks.
 First, using the language-aligned projector, we report open-vocabulary semantic and instance segmentation.
 Next, we show that \ours serves as an effective scene tokenizer for the language model, enabling question answering (\S\ref{subsec:main_results}).
-Later, we pretrain a point-cloud variant of \ours using only Gaussians’ center, color, estimated normal as inputs, which surprisingly competes with SoTA point clouds encoder consistently (\S\ref{subsec:pts_results}).
-We analyze this unexpected robustness to gain understanding during ablation study (\S\ref{subsec:ablation}).
+Later, we pretrain a point-cloud variant of \ours using only Gaussian centers, colors, and estimated normals as input; it surprisingly competes with SoTA point-cloud encoders (\S\ref{subsec:pts_results}).
+We analyze this unexpected robustness in our ablation study (\S\ref{subsec:ablation}).

-\boldparagraph{Implementation details.} Our pretraining backbone adapts the 5-stage transformer encoder from Sonata~\cite{wu2025sonata} with the bottleneck feature dimension of 512.
-We employ the teachers of \texttt{SigLIP2-so400m-p16-512}, \texttt{DINOv3-ViTL16}, and \texttt{PE-Spatial-L14-448}.
-For pretraining data, we leverage the collected 3DGS scenes (center, color, opacity, quaternion, scale) from SceneSplat-7K~\cite{li2025scenesplat}, with our newly processed pseudo-labels for each teacher.
+\boldparagraph{Implementation details.} Our pretraining backbone adapts the 5-stage transformer encoder from Sonata~\cite{wu2025sonata} with a 512-dimensional bottleneck feature.
+We employ the teachers \texttt{SigLIP2-so400m-p16-512}, \texttt{DINOv3-ViTL16}, and \texttt{PE-Spatial-L14-448}.
+For pretraining data, we use collected 3DGS scenes (center, color, opacity, quaternion, scale) from SceneSplat-7K~\cite{li2025scenesplat}, with newly processed pseudo-labels for each teacher.
 We set teacher loss weights $\lambda_t = 1.0$ and balance the contrastive terms with $\eta_t = 0.02$ for $\mathcal{L}_{\text{con}}^{(t)}$.
-We pretrain the standard model (denoted \gs) using all 3DGS parameters as input, and a point-cloud variant (denoted \pts) which instead uses {center, color, estimated normal} of the Gaussians while keeping all other settings the same.
-This variant is used for subsequent probing and finetuning to compare against point cloud encoders.
-For the rendering-based adaptation, we initialize with the pretrained \ours encoder and for each batch we select 4 overlapping views.
+We pretrain the standard model (denoted \gs) using all 3DGS parameters as input, and a point-cloud variant (denoted \pts) using only Gaussian centers, colors, and estimated normals; all other settings are unchanged.
+This variant is used for subsequent probing and finetuning to compare against point-cloud encoders.
+For rendering-based adaptation, we initialize with the pretrained \ours encoder and select 4 overlapping views per batch.
 By default, the rendered image resolution is $480\times640$, and the rendered feature resolution is $120\times160$.
-We use bilinear interpolation to upsample the online encoded 2D teacher feature to match the rendered feature map.
-A learning rate of $2 \times 10^{-4}$ is employed for the adaptation, which runs for 100 epochs.
-We refer to the supplement for additional training and experiments details.
+We bilinearly upsample the online-encoded 2D teacher features to match the rendered feature map.
+The adaptation uses a learning rate of $2 \times 10^{-4}$ and runs for 100 epochs.
+The SceneSplat-7K MP3D~\cite{chang2017matterport3d} subset was updated for \ours training.
+Consequently, we re-trained \cite{li2025scenesplat} using public code for joint-data comparison.
+We refer to the supplement for additional training and experimental details.